123TCked/123TCked/README.md

 - 💬 Ask me about anything
 - 📫 How to reach me: 3438886415@qq.com
 - 😄 Pronouns: stuqid
-- ⚡ Fun fact: likr thinking
+- ⚡ Fun fact: like thinking